You know what they call the last person to finish a triathlon? A TRIATHLETE!!

 Sure, we have hardcore competitors who race for gold.
 We also have Aunt Betty, the kid who cuts your lawn, and Bob from finance.
 Whether they race to win or race to finish, they are all TRIATHLETES.
 Are you ready to join them?

-On Sunday, we offer Sprint and Super Sprint options.
+We offer Sprint, Super Sprint, and Kids options.
 The Sprint is perfect for beginners and experienced athletes who like a "warm-up" event to start the summer triathlon season.
 The Super Sprint is available for those who want the multisport experience at a more doable distance.
 P ar ticipants in these categories range in age from 8 to 80+ .

-Th e Saturday Kids race has three categories with varying distances for ages 1-14 .
+Th e k ids race has three categories with varying distances for ages 1-14 .
 The swim course is shallow enough that Goldfish and Dolphins can touch at all times, and the entire Kids race is within Hawk Island County Park, providing optimum safety for racers & visibility for parents.

 Think your child is too young?
 Think again...
 We see baby triathletes in swim diapers and floaties, and they are adorable!
 From toddlers to teens, we've got the perfect race for our next generation of multi-sport athletes.